Therapy for Eating Disorders

 In-Person and Online Treatment for Eating Disorders

-Our office is located in Edmonds, WA, where we offer private, in-person sessions in a warm and supportive environment.
-For individuals across Washington State, we also provide secure online therapy, allowing you to receive expert support from the comfort of your home.
-Whether you’re local to Edmonds or living in Seattle, Bellevue, Shoreline, Everett, Tacoma, or any other Washington community, you can easily access specialized support for eating disorder recovery from wherever you are.
+With an office located in Edmonds, WA, private, in-person sessions are available in a warm and supportive environment.
+For individuals across Washington State, secure online therapy is also available, allowing you to receive support from the comfort of your home.
+Whether you’re local to Edmonds or living in Seattle, Bellevue, Shoreline, Everett, Tacoma, or any other Washington community, specialized support for eating disorder recovery is accessible from wherever you are.

 Man sitting on coach on his phone receiving online therapy for eating disorders